miscibility problems of stable and homogeneous mixture of diesel and vegetable oils

-When it comes to oil, it is actually kerosene used in auxiliary heating stoves (and sold up to 2 € / L in passing!).
-It is a product that is at the level of refining, so "heaviness", between diesel and gasoline.
+When we talk about oil, it is actually kerosene used in auxiliary heating stoves (and sold for up to 2 € / L by the way!).
+It is a product which is situated, at the level of refining, and therefore of "heaviness", between diesel and gasoline.
 It looks a lot like kerosene.

-The oil is a mixture of different oils of new fries: rapeseed / palm / sunflower.
+The oil is a mixture of different new frying oils: rapeseed / palm / sunflower.
 This is often the case for frying oils, they are sold already mixed!

 Results in images after 2 weeks homogeneous mixtures were still nearly -2 ° C.

-It is clearly seen that the oil has reached its cloud point long ago.
-This disorder effect is completely canceled by the kerosene and to a lesser extent by diesel.
+We can clearly see that the oil has long since reached its cloud point.
+This haze effect is completely canceled out by kerosene and to a lesser extent by diesel.

-Conclusions: holding mixtures in winter and after 2 weeks is almost complete.
-The start of oil solidification shows that it is very risky to drive at 100% oil in cold periods but the frozen oil again became perfectly fluid when mixed with kerosene.
+Conclusions: the resistance of the mixtures in winter and after 2 weeks is almost complete.
+The beginning of the freezing of the oil clearly shows that it is very risky to run at 100% oil in cold periods, but the frozen oil once again became perfectly fluid once mixed with the kerosene.

 2) Second testimony: miscibility problems with new gas oils (June 2006)

-The author shows that miscibility would be more correct with new gas oils!
-This testimony is for now the only and will be confirmed later.
-Tests are ongoing, incompatible diesel mixed with vegetable oil?.
+The author shows that the miscibility would no longer be correct with the new diesel!
+This testimony is currently the only one and will be confirmed later.
+Tests are in progress, mixture of diesel incompatible with vegetable oil?.

-"(...) the fuel has changed appearance, smell and additives; if you have not noticed, know that your diesel is not the same as a year ago.
+»(…) The fuel has changed in appearance, smell and additives; if you haven't noticed it, know that your diesel is not the same as it was a year ago.

-It foam least you will say, moreover it comes with an anti-foam additive, but it is mostly become different to try to prevent the vegetable oil additions.
+It foams less you will tell me, moreover it is sold with an anti-foam additive, but it has especially become different to try to prevent the additions of vegetable oil.

-How, that's another story, it is certain that the addition of rapeseed oil (the cheapest and most used) in the current diesel blends evil and the fuel pump does not like mixtures inhomogeneous, it creates a stir with pressure changes and the destruction of the pump becomes a sad reality !!!
+How, that's another story, still it is that the addition of rapeseed oil (the cheapest and the most used) in the current diesel mixes badly and diesel pumps do not like mixtures non-homogeneous, this creates eddies with variations in pressure and the destruction of the pump becomes a sad reality !!!

-Already 4 people have reported to me serious problems in the engine (2 injection pump destruction on old cars), so I'm left to myself a little test (analysis follow).
+4 people have already notified me of serious engine problems (2 destruction of the injection pump, on old cars), so I did a little test (analyzes will follow).

 The two vegetable oils that have served to test:

-Both of these oils were bought at a super market "Discount" famous for its low prices (0,85 and 0,89 euro).
+These two oils were bought at a "Discount" super market famous for its low prices (0,85 and 0,89 euros).

-Now here is the result of the addition of these two oils in the current diesel:
+Now here is the result of the addition of these two oils in current diesel:

-In the left tube was added rapeseed oil, as one can see the bottom is lighter (Rape) the top (Diesel) and in the right tube was added Tournessol oil, miscibility is better but far from perfect!
+In the left tube has been added rapeseed oil, as we can see the bottom is lighter (Rapeseed) than the top (Gasoil) and in the right tube has been added sunflower oil, miscibility is better but far from perfect!

-To accentuate the appearance of the mixture, a slight coloration of diesel was conducted in the two tubes:
+To accentuate the appearance of the mixture, a slight coloration of the diesel was carried out in the two tubes:

-As you can see, the oils do not mix very well in both cases, but especially in the first tube which received rapeseed oil!
+As you can see, the oils do not mix very well in both cases, but mainly in the first tube that received rapeseed oil!

-The final result after mixing with stirrer and a little rest:
+Here is the final result after mixing with the agitator and a little rest:

-Conclusion: Although I think it is not necessary to conclude the evidence is there (you can check for yourself if you wish), Rapeseed oil is a banned !!!
-As for oil Tournessol, only time and testing on your part will tell us; but I recommend caution.
+Conclusion: although I think it is not necessary to conclude, the proof is there (you can check for yourself if you wish), rapeseed oil is to be avoided !!!
+As for Sunflower oil, only time and tests on your part will tell us; but I recommend you to be careful.

-Adding 1% of paraffin oil in the mixture Tournessol / fuel improves the homogenization of the mixture (no effect with rapeseed) ...
+The addition of 1% kerosene in the sunflower / diesel mixture improves the homogenization of the mixture (no effect with rapeseed) ...